swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 ## Introduction

-Declaring the visibility of a dependency with an access-level modifier on import statements enables enforcing which declarations can reference the imported module.
+Declaring the visibility of a dependency with an access-level modifier on import declarations enables enforcing which declarations can reference the imported module.
 A dependency can be marked as being visible only to the source file, module, package, or to all clients.
 This brings the familiar behavior of the access level of declarations to dependencies and imported declarations.
 This feature can hide implementation details from clients and helps to manage dependency creep.